jwlankford/crown-clothing/README.md

 Live demo
 https://jwlankford.github.io/crown-clothing

 WARNING: There maybe an error due to firebase data not pulling correctly.
-Example, a direct link to catgories like "/shop/hats" may shop error.
+Example, a direct link to shop page like "/shop" may give shop error.
 When I get the time, I am looking at fixing it.
 Thanks.